Wuhan coronavirus: Is it safe to travel? - Local News 8

 That means travelers crisscrossing the globe should be aware of the virus, steer clear of heavily impacted areas and exercise some of the same kinds of preventive measures they’d use to avoid influenza and other illnesses.

-The US Centers for Disease Control and Prevention has raised its travel advisory for Wuhan, China, to the highest level.
-The “Warning – Level 3” status urges travelers to avoid all nonessential travel to Wuhan.
+The US Centers for Disease Control and Prevention has raised its travel advisory for Hubei Province, China, to the highest level.
+The “Warning – Level 3” status urges travelers to avoid all nonessential travel to Hubei Province, which includes the city of Wuhan.

-Travelers should “remain alert if traveling to other parts of China” by avoiding contact with sick people, animals and animal markets and frequently and thoroughly washing hands, the CDC recommends.
-Other parts of China currently carry a Level 1 advisory.
+Other parts of China carry a Level 2 advisory.
+Travelers should “practice enhanced precautions” by avoiding contact with sick people, animals and animal markets and frequently and thoroughly washing hands, the CDC recommends.

+Discuss travel to China with your healthcare providers, the CDC advises, noting that older adults and travelers with underlying health issues may be at higher risk.

-The United Kingdom’s Foreign and Commonwealth Office has also advised against nonessential travel to Wuhan.
+The United Kingdom’s Foreign and Commonwealth Office has advised against all travel to Hubei Province.
+“If you’re in this area and able to leave, you should do so,” the FCO said in its advisory.

 The Wuhan coronavirus does not yet constitute a public health emergency of international concern, the World Health Organization announced Thursday.